basiliscos/cpp-bredis/README.md

 ## Futures & Coroutines

-The similiar way as in `Boost::ASIO` (special thanks to Vinnie Falko for the suggestion)
+Done in a similiar way as in `Boost::ASIO` (special thanks to Vinnie Falko for the suggestion)

 ### Futures